 The Education Abroad team hopes that you are making the most of your time overseas.
 Take full advantage of your current situation to learn and to explore the country and culture.
 We look forward to hearing your stories!

-Wondering what you can do to integrate sustainable actions into your study abroad experience?
 There are countless ways to engage in sustainable actions while abroad.
 We’ve put together a short list, but you can also find more ideas in the articles linked below as well as by reviewing the UN Sustainable Development Goals.
 Consider the following actions:

 - Purchase a direct flight, or minimize the number of flights you take to reach your host location